vk-cs/docs-public/docs/en/computing/iaas/concepts/about/about.md

 Network drives can be partitioned and formatted in the same way as regular locally connected drives.
 The advantage of network drives: they can be “moved” between VMs located in the same data center.

-Low Latency NVME local disks are available in high-performance configurations.
+Low Latency NVMe local disks are available in high-performance configurations.
 To create such a configuration [contact technical support](mailto:support@mcs.mail.ru).

 After creating a disk, you can change its size, type, and availability zone.
 The disk can be renamed, connected or disconnected from the VM, cloned or deleted.
 The boot disk can be made non-bootable and vice versa.